newatoms/beta/_private/pitches/stby.md

 ### Outcome
 * Create new audience
 * Grow existing audience
-* Give insighs in the orgenisation
+* Give insights in the orgenisation
 * Show how good the product is
 * show how good the service or product is
 * Improve relationship with existing audience